 (c) Add unearned income of assistance group members to the amount in paragraph (H)(1)(b) of this rule.

-(d) The assistance group is ineligible to receive OWF if the gross income in paragraph (H)(1)(c) of this rule exceeds fifty per cent of the federal poverty guidelines.
+(d) The assistance group is ineligible to receive OWF when the gross income in paragraph (H)(1)(c) of this rule exceeds fifty per cent of the federal poverty guidelines.

-(2) If the assistance group's gross income does not exceed fifty per cent of the federal poverty guidelines, the county agency shall determine whether the assistance group's countable income is less than the payment standard set forth in paragraph (J) of this rule.
+(2) When the assistance group's gross income does not exceed fifty per cent of the federal poverty guidelines, the county agency shall determine whether the assistance group's countable income is less than the payment standard described in paragraph (J) of this rule.
 For purposes of this paragraph, "countable income" shall be defined as:

 (a) The assistance group's gross earned income; minus,

-(b) The two hundred-fifty dollar and one-half of the remainder disregards set forth in division (D)(3) of section 5107.10 of the Revised Code, if applicable; minus,
+(b) The two hundred-fifty dollar and one-half of the remainder disregards described in division (D)(3) of section 5107.10 of the Revised Code, when applicable; minus,

 (c) The actual verified dependent care costs of the assistance group for nonpublicly funded dependent care; plus,

 (d) The assistance group's gross unearned income.

 (e) The amount in paragraph (H)(2)(d) of this rule is compared to the OWF payment standard for the assistance group size.